observer42-236/image-simplifier/README.md

 # image-simplifier
-Picasso's bulls represent sequence of picture in which the next image is simplified version of previous.
-The aim is to understand and create algorithm for it.
+Picasso's bulls represent sequence of pictures in which the next image is simplified version of previous.
+The aim is to understand logic of steps and create algorithm for it.

 0 -> 1,
 6 -> 7